 When STPH and Ochsner announced a partnership in 2014, leaders of both organizations promised patients, employees, physicians and the community high quality and safety, growing services in west St. Tammany, collaborating to build on collective strengths and adding expertise where gaps existed.
 You can read about the launch of the partnership and review the progress of the initial year.
-Additionally, 2016 was an impressive second year of progress.
+Additionally, successive years since have proven that collaboration for our community has been the best way forward in today's healthcare environment.

 When others reduced services and staff, STPH and Ochsner increased services, staff and quality.